Grrr1337/Python-Projects/ImageComparator/README.md

-# ImageComparator
+# Image Comparator

 ImageComparator is a Python project that serves as a wrapper for DHash, allowing users to compare images based on their perceptual similarity.
 This tool can identify similar images in a specified folder, copy them to a target folder, and rename them with a suffix or prefix indicating their Hamming distance.
+The purpose (simply explained) is to find an image needle inside of a directory haystack.

 ## Installation